 And no human is perfect.
-We all have bad days, or forget to do things, or accidently click on things we're not meant to.
+We all have bad days, or forget to do things, or accidentally click on things we're not meant to.

-But when it comes to managing your clients and workflow in Excel, one wrong click, or accidently deleting or overwriting something could have a potentially detrimental impact.
+But when it comes to managing your clients and workflow in a spreadsheet, one wrong click, or accidentally deleting or overwriting something could have a potentially detrimental impact.

 Granted, you can just click undo - but often when working in spreadsheets with lots of data, you don't realise you've made a mistake until it's too late.

-Excel is limited in the information that it can give you about your clients and workflows.
+Spreadsheets are limited in the information they can give you about your clients and workflows.

 At best, you might have one sheet where all of your client details are stored, and then another where all of the workfows and work in progress is stored.